astropy/astropy-APEs/APE24.rst

 Who owns this process?
 ----------------------

-pyOpenSci already has an ongoing process and it is a community-driven one.
+pyOpenSci already has an established software peer review process and it is community-driven.
 It is compatible with Astropy but it is up to us to decide if a package applied to pyOpenSci also qualifies as Affiliated.